3DEngelen/KNOMI_Creality/README.md

 * Select the firmware file just downloaded to start updating.
 After the update is complete, KNOMI will automatically restart and run the new firmware.<br/>
 <img src=Images/ota_2.png width="400" /><br/>

-### Using `Flash Download Tools` from Espressif
-This step is used when KNOMI1 does not have OTA feature, or KNOMI cannot start and run OTA feature normally
-* Refer to the steps [here](https://bigtreetech.github.io/docs/KNOMI.html#update-firmware), but use firmware files from this repository.([KNOMI1](./KNOMI1/Firmware/) and [KNOMI2](./KNOMI2/Firmware/))